 The recent influx of energy-related workers to our area has obviously created an influx of motorists on the roadway.
 In addition, construction and oil field-related commercial vehicles have increased their presence on city streets.
-It is inevitable that damage to the roadways will occur.
+Damage to the roadways will inevitably occur.
 Therefore, in an effort to protect the tax payer’s investment of their roadways, the department now has a full-time truck regulatory officer patrolling the city streets in search of overweight and illegal commercial motor vehicles.

 The duties of a truck regulatory officer are to enforce weight and dimension violations on city streets.
-The officer will also take a pro-active traffic enforcement roll, with concentration on red light and speeding violations.
+The officer will also take a proactive traffic enforcement role, with a concentration on red light and speeding violations.